Are you concerned about the rising rates of car theft in Colorado? Car theft rose in our state by 22% last year.

 The good news: you can protect your car from theft.
 Just follow 8 easy steps.

 Also, try three little known techniques that virtually guarantee your vehicle won’t get taken.
-The last one’s the coolest tip ever to stop thieves.
+The last one may be the coolest tip ever to stop thieves from stealing your vehicle.

 The 8 Easy Steps